 “No you won’t,” he says simply and dangerously.
 As he says it, Ezra feels her throat constraining.
 She gasps, but the gasp gets caught half way.
 No sound comes out.
 She tries to speak, and it’s like trying to cry out in sleep paralysis.
 A panic begins to rise in her.
 Then the pressure eases, relief –like a pair of hands gently setting her back down on solid ground.
 “You’ve left yourself wide open, you know that?”
 A hint of the male show-off.
 Not because he could best her, but because he wouldn’t.
 “You’d think a girl would grow up some.”
 His criticism hits the mark.

 “What do you think you know?” she demands darkly.

-“I can be,” she quips.
-“I just need to remember to want to smoke.”
-She takes a spiteful drag.
+“Is there anything you don’t know?” she quips, taking a spiteful, defiant drag.
 The sensation of his supernatural grip around her gullet still lingers in the memory of her flesh.
-Ezra holds her neck and slowly exhales.
+Ezra touches her neck and slowly exhales.
 Nebulous plumes waft into the night’s chill.
 Chaos is this, her dad told her once as a child, when she asked him what the word meant.
-She catches herself wondering if she aught to be wearing hijab in front of this creature, then decides it’s probably a grey area.
+She catches herself wondering if she ought to be wearing hijab in front of this creature, then decides it’s probably a grey area.